kodecocodes/i10t/frontmatter/introduction.markdown

 - __Our families:__ For bearing with us in this crazy time as we worked all hours of the night to get this book ready for publication!
 - __Everyone at Apple:__ For developing an amazing operating system and set of APIs, for constantly inspiring us to improve our apps and skills, and for making it possible for many developers to have their dream jobs!
 - __And most importantly, the readers of raywenderlich.com — especially you!__ Thank you so much for reading our site and purchasing this book.
 Your continued readership and support is what makes all of this possible!

+## About the cover

+The clownfish, also known as the anemonefish, lives inside the sea anemone in a symbiotic arrangement.
+The tentacles of the anemone protect the clownfish from other predators, while the clownfish eats the parasites that would otherwise attack the anemone.
+It's a lot like being an iOS developer: Apple creates great environments for our apps, and iOS developers create amazing apps (and file annoying Radar bug reports) for those environments.
+There's nothing fishy about that! :]